 How to live well on a small income in the UK

-According to the Office for National Statistics*, the average income of someone living in the UK was around £29,900 in the financial year ending 2020.
+According to the Office for National Statistics*, the average income of someone living in the UK was around £33,000 in 2022.
 Of course, many people earn much less than this and the soaring cost of living is also adding to the financial burden.

 If you’re on a tight budget, you may be looking for ways to live cheaply in the UK.
 The good news is there are plenty of strategies to help you live well on a small income.
 Read on to find out more.